nikband/check_qnap3.sh/README.md

 Please feel free to fork, and collaborate to this little but usefull project.

 # Parts of script to improve
-- Power unit check - it's not work
+- Power unit check - this part did not work
-- HDSTATUS check smart and temperature foreach disk and performance output
+- HDSTATUS check smart and temperature foreach disk and performance output (rewrite this)
-- Volume Status rewrite this part
 - Improve Performance output for command
 - Check script input parameters